 Bradbury Building, Los Angeles Bradbury Building.

-The interior of Sebastian’s apartment was a set built in Sound Stage 25 at Warner Bros, but we still insist on exploring the building by using the old elevators.
-The security guard was not amused at all.
+The interior of Sebastian’s apartment was a set built in Sound Stage 25 at Warner Bros, but I still insist on exploring the building by using the old open-cage elevators.
+The security guard is not amused at all.

 Bradbury Building, Los Angeles The elaborate elevators are still working.

-Across the street we look up at the Pan-Am Building, which was used as the “Yukon Hotel” in the movie.
-It was also featured in Constantine (2005), where it was the apartment of John Constantine.
-You can glimpse the exterior of the Bradbury from Constantine’s window.
+Across the street I gaze up at the Pan-Am Building, which was used as the “Yukon Hotel” in the movie.
+It was also featured in Constantine (2005), where it was the apartment of John Constantine (Keanu Reeves).
+A glimpse of the exterior of the Bradbury can be seen from Constantine’s window in the movie.
 For another reference, the building was also the house where the comatose “sloth” victim was found in Seven (1995).

 Waiting hall at Union Station, Los Angeles Waiting hall at Union Station.

 Even further away is the Ennis House at 2607 Glendower Avenue, located on the slopes below the Griffith Park Observatory.
-This concrete Mayan temple-style home by Frank Lloyd Wright was used as Deckard’s apartment block in Blade Runner.
-It was also used as the home of mob chief in Black Rain (1989).
+This concrete Mayan temple-style home by Frank Lloyd Wright was used as Deckard’s apartment block in Blade Runner, and can also be seen as the home of mob chief in Black Rain (1989).

 Comments